elinck/elinck.github.io/research.md

 ![tree](/images/pcirispca.png)
 *Figure courtesy of [CJ Battey](http://cjbattey.com/) and K. Epperly*

-The basis of all organic evolution is the change of allele frequency of a specific gene in a specific population.
+The basis of all organic evolution is a change in the allele frequencies of a specific gene in a specific population.
 Phylogeography, or the spatially-explicit study of genetic variation across landscapes, is therefore a powerful tool to shed light on the correlation between geographic and environmental processes and genetic differentiation.